iamshadmirza/BlogsByShad/blogs/websocket-basics/README.md

     res.end("I am connected");
 });
 const wss = new websocket.Server({ server });
-//calling a method on which is available on websocket object wss.on('headers', (headers, req) => {
+//calling a method 'on' which is available on websocket object wss.on('headers', (headers, req) => {
     //logging the header
     console.log(headers);